amisadman/social-media-wb-lab/README.md

 - Use prepared statements (PDO) in models to avoid SQL injection.
 - Keep styles in `public/assets/style.css` or Tailwind utility classes in views.

-If you'd like, I can add a `CONTRIBUTING.md` template or a `docs/README.md` that links these pages — tell me which you'd prefer.

 ## License

-This project is a small teaching/demo app.
+This project is a small demo app.
 Add your preferred license if you plan to publish it.